astropy/astroquery/docs/mast/mast.rst

 Downloading Data Products
 -------------------------

-Products can be downloaded by giving `~astroquery.mast.ObservationsClass.download_products` a `~astropy.table.Table` of data products, or a list (or single) obsid.
+Products can be downloaded by using `~astroquery.mast.ObservationsClass.download_products`, with a `~astropy.table.Table` of data products, or a list (or single) obsid as the argument.
+**By default only Minimum Recommended Products will be downloaded.**

 .. code-block:: python